 Brief descriptions of the Offered Bonds and the security for the Offered Bonds are included in this Official Statement.
-Descriptions of the Department and the Administration, the Administration's program of financing Loans under the Bond Resolution (the "Program"), and the Loans and the Developments can be found in APPENDICES B, C and D, respectively.
+Descriptions of the Department, the Administration, the Administration's program of financing Loans under the Bond Resolution (the "Program"), the Administration's green standards, the Loans and the Developments can be found in APPENDICES B, C-1, C-2 and D, respectively.
 APPENDIX E contains a description of the outstanding indebtedness of the Administration and a schedule of letters of credit that enhance certain series of Bonds.
 APPENDIX F summarizes certain mortgage insurance and guaranty programs of FHA, GNMA, Fannie Mae and MHF, while APPENDIX G summarizes certain federal housing subsidy programs.
-Certain provisions of the Bond Resolution are summarized in APPENDIX H. The financial statements of the Administration's Housing Revenue Bonds and MHF are included in APPENDIX I and APPENDIX J, respectively.
-A description of the book-entry system of the Depository Trust Company ("DTC") is provided in APPENDIX K. The proposed form of the opinion of Bond Counsel is included as APPENDIX L.
+Certain provisions of the Bond Resolution are summarized in APPENDIX H. The financial statements of the Administration's Housing Revenue Bonds and MHF are included in APPENDICES I and J. A description of the book-entry system of the Depository Trust Company ("DTC") is provided in APPENDIX K. The proposed form of the opinion of Bond Counsel is included as APPENDIX L.